CTNicholas/tauque/README.md

 ### Ready to go!

 Tauque is now ready to run.
 Bundles will be written to the `dist` folder by default.
-Note that the `dist` folder will be overwritten on each build.
 Run tauque dev mode with:

 ```shell
 npm run dev